Bette Davis in the film adaptation of Mr. Skeffington (1944).

 banister-rail under one's palm; minute tactile intimacies, whose

-resumption was the essence of coming home.""As a rule she managed
+resumption was the essence of coming home."

 to keep household matters in what she considered their proper place.